Papua New Guinea

 Foreign

-Losses incurred by a resident taxpayer from a source outside Papua New Guinea (other than in relation to export market development) are not deductible against assessable income derived within Papua New Guinea.
-In practice, overseas losses can be carried forward and offset against overseas income for up to 20 years.
+Losses incurred by a resident taxpayer from a source outside Papua New Guinea (other than in relation to export market development) cannot be offset against PNG source income.
+Foreign losses are calculated separately for foreign business income and foreign property income, and can be carried forward for up to seven years and offset against foreign income in the same class.

 Payments to foreign affiliates